JAXY1304/VAPT/README.md

 **Jay Soni**

-- B.Sc.
+- 🎓 B.Sc.
 IT (Cyber Security)
-- M.Sc.
+- 🎓 M.Sc.
 IT (Cyber Security)
-- Network Administration
+- 💼 Network Administration
-- Aspiring SOC Analyst | Network Security | Cloud Security
+- 🛡️ Aspiring SOC Analyst
+- 🌐 Network Security Enthusiast
+- ☁️ Cloud Security Learner

 ---

 # 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---

+## ⭐ Support

-⭐ If you found this project useful, consider giving it a Star.
+If you found this project helpful, consider giving this repository a ⭐ on GitHub.